kylehovey/blog/crouching_trig_hidden_fractal.md

 ![Inner Fractal](/blog/images/trig_fractal/inner_fractal.png)

-Why are there squares?
+(Note that this is rotated 90 degrees to fit on the page better).
+Why are there squares, apparently [conformally mapped](https://en.wikipedia.org/wiki/Conformal_map){:target="_blank"} about poles?
 I think that these represent points that map to Gaussian Integers under the function I am examining, and the width/height of the squares is the [smallest number](https://en.wikipedia.org/wiki/Machine_epsilon){:target="_blank"} my computer can represent in this context.

 ## Closing Thoughts